telerik/kendo-ui-core/docs/controls/data-management/grid/appearance.md

 It makes sense to set a height to the Grid only if its scrolling is enabled.

 When the Grid has a set height, it calculates the appropriate height of its scrollable data area, so that the sum of the header rows, filter row, data, footer, and pager is equal to the expected Grid height.
-That is why, if the Grid height is changed via JavaScript after you create the widget, you must call the [`resize` method of the Grid]({% slug responsivewebdesign_integration_kendoui %}) afterwards.
-In this way, the Grid recalculates the height of its data area.
+That is why you have to call the [`resize` method of the Grid]({% slug responsivewebdesign_integration_kendoui %}) afterwards if the Grid height is changed through JavaScript after you create the widget.
+In this way the Grid recalculates the height of its data area.

 **Figure 1.
 Grid with a fixed height and its scrolling functionality enabled**

 ![Grid With Fixed Height And Scrolling](/controls/data-management/grid/grid3_1.png)

-In some special scenarios, it is possible to set a height style to the scrollable data area of the Grid, either via JavaScript, or external CSS, which is a `div.k-grid-content` element.
+In some special scenarios it is possible to set a height style to the scrollable data area of the Grid, either through JavaScript or external CSS, which is a `div.k-grid-content` element.
 In this case, do not set height to the Grid.

 ### Let the Height Vary within Limits

-It is possible to make the Grid expand and shrink vertically according to the number of its rows, but within certain limits.
-To achieve this, do not set any Grid height and apply a min and/or max height style to the scrollable data area.
-Make sure you [remove the default data area height](/aspnet-mvc/helpers/grid/configuration#scrolling) if you use the MVC wrapper.
+It is possible to make the Grid expand and shrink vertically according to the number of its rows and yet within certain limits.
+To achieve this, do not set a height of the Grid and apply a minimum and/or maximum height style to the scrollable data area.
+Make sure you [remove the default data area height]({% slug configuration_gridhelper_aspnetmvc %}#scrolling) if you use the MVC wrapper.

 > **Important**
 >
-> This whole approach is not applicable when virtual scrolling is enabled.
+> This approach is not applicable when virtual scrolling is enabled.

 ###### Example